natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v4/REC_Q_BMS_Wiring_Logic_v4.md

  # one or more categories is permitted
  - electrical
 navTitle:
-title: REC Q BMS Wiring and Logic
+title: REC Q BMS Wiring and Logic V4 - Draft
 author: Nate
 date: 2022-03-27
 tags: